WetwareLabs/docker-openhab2/README.md

 In OpenHAB 1.x logging was configured by modifying __logback.xml__ and __logback_debug.xml__ files in *configuration*-directory and log files were saved to /opt/openhab/logs.
 In OpenHAB 2.0 this has changed in following ways:

  * Logging directory is now __/opt/openhab/userdata/logs__ (easily mapped to host directory as Docker volume)
- * logback conf files are now situated in /opt/openhab/runtime/etc/, BUT since modifying these directly in the container causes headache (also mapping as volume would overwite other files there), these two files are mapped again to configuration directory.
+ * logback conf files are now situated in /opt/openhab/runtime/etc/, BUT since modifying these directly in the container causes headache (also mapping as volume would overwite other files there), these two files are __mapped again to configuration directory__.
 If user specified logback files are not found there, default files will be copied and are easily modified afterwards.

 Contributors